jdeschamps/EMU-guide/uiproperty.md

 });
 ```

 Note that EMU provides static methods to add action listeners to Swing components, see [SwingUIListeners](#swing) section.
+Snippets of code illustrating the Swing action listeners are available in the [JComponent chapter](jcomponents.md) (without modification of a UIProperty).
+Also check out the [examples](#examples) at the end of this chapter.